danwing/metadata/draft-rw-flow-metadata.md

 --- abstract

-This document defines per-flow and per-packet metadata for both network to host and host-to-network signaling in both CDDL which expresses both CBOR and JSON.
+This document defines per-flow and per-packet metadata for both network to host and host to network signaling in CDDL which expresses both CBOR and JSON.
 The common metadata definition allows interworking between signaling protocols with high fidelity.
 The metadata is also self- describing to improve interpretation by network elements and